Types of Insurance Policies You Need

 If you rent instead of own, a renters insurance policy is just as important.
 Your belongings inside the dwelling can add up to a significant amount of money.
 In the event of a burglary, fire, or disaster, you should be able to have at least a policy that can cover most of the replacement costs.
 Both homeowners and renter's insurance can also protect you against personal liability if someone is injured at your home.

 Like any other type of insurance, take time to compare coverage and premiums.
 Homeowner's insurance, for instance, may not cover you in the event of flood damage or damage from an earthquake.
 If you live in an area that's prone to those types of events, you may need to supplement your policy with additional natural disaster coverage.

 Another type of policy that is often required is auto insurance.
 Most states require by law that you have basic auto insurance that covers liability.
 If you're buying a car with a loan, you may also be required to add collision coverage to your policy.
 If you're in an accident, liability insurance covers damages to the other vehicle, while collision covers damage to yours.

-Most automotive insurance policies cover bodily injury or death of another person in an incident that you are legally responsible.
-While it generally pays for medical expenses related to the incident it can also cover legal defense costs.
+Most automotive insurance policies cover bodily injury or death of another person in an incident in which you are legally responsible.
+While it generally pays for medical expenses related to the incident, it can also cover legal defense costs.
 You will also generally find medical payment coverage that pays for medical treatment for you and your passengers during an accident regardless of who was at fault.
-You can also include rental car coverage in your policy in the event that an accident leaves your car undriveable.
+You can also include rental car coverage in your policy if an accident leaves your car undrivable.